 The suspect was described as in his early 20s, having neatly trimmed brownish-blond hair in a pompadour style, 5'6" to 5'8", 155-160 lbs, large framed glasses, wearing dark slacks and a light blue shirt.
 Detectives were impaired logistically, because the campus was on finals schedule, many students had already began their vacations, nevertheless the ongoing task of locating possible further eyewitnesses continued.
 Los Angeles Police sketch artist Ector Garcia formed a composite sketch of the suspect and it was released to the public, along with the Daily Bruin, who published two sketches, one with and one without glasses.

-The murder of Sunny Lyn Dagowitz and Cheri Jo Bates both occurred on campus grounds, both killers seemingly oblivious, or simply didn't care, to the great risk of detection, both women were only yards from their vehicle and both were stabbed and slashed numerous times, with the murders separated by 70 miles and 4 years.
+The suspect in the UCLA murder may very well be connected to the campus, or at the very least familiar with it.
+However, the modus operandi in Los Angeles does have more in common with Riverside.
+There is no description of the suspect in the Cheri Jo Bates case, so if the Riverside murderer and Zodiac are separate individuals, then the door remains open.
+The murder of Sunny Lyn Dagowitz and Cheri Jo Bates both occurred on campus grounds, both killers seemingly oblivious, or simply didn't care, to the great risk of detection, both women were in close proximity to their vehicle and both were stabbed and slashed numerous times, with the murders separated by 70 miles and 4 years.